Apryed/CleanUp-Steam-Fixer/README.md

 Step 2 : Right click the downloaded file and click on Properties, then click "Unlock" on the bottom right corner and accept.

-Step 3 : Now run it as Administrator ( Right click the file ).
+Step 3 : Now run it as Administrator ( Right click the file ). - For PowerShell version `Start.bat` is the program to run as Admin.

 For Batch : Step 4 : Select language.